 Chairperson of Board of Management Principal/Secretary to the Board of Management

 Data Protection Policy (Draft)

-The school’s Data Protection Policy applies to the personal data held by the school’s Board of Management, which is protected by the Data Protection Acts 1988 to 2018 and the EU General Data Personal Regulation (General Data Personal Regulation).
+The school’s Data Protection Policy applies to the personal data held by the school’s Board of Management, which is protected by the Data Protection Acts 1988 to 2018 and the EU General Data Protection Regulation (GDPR).
 This policy replaces the school’s original Data Protection Policy, which has been in place since 2011.